 Section Overview

-What you’ll learn: When and how to apply t-tests and extract effect sizes in R
+What you will learn: When and how to apply t-tests and extract effect sizes in R.

 Prerequisites: Normally distributed residuals within each group; numeric dependent variable